NVIDIA/ais-k8s/helm/ais/README.md

 ### Generating the certificates

-To use a self-signed ClusterIssuer, follow the [README](../README.md#install-cluster-issuer-optional) to install the [cluster-issuer chart](../cluster-issuer).
+To use a self-signed ClusterIssuer, follow the [README](../README.md#install-cluster-issuer--optional) to install the [cluster-issuer chart](../cluster-issuer).

-If you want to use the [tls-cert chart](./charts/tls-cert) to actually generate the certificates, set the value `https.enabled: true` for your environment in the [helmfile](./helmfile.yaml).
+If you want to use the [tls-cert chart](./charts/tls-cert) to actually generate and manage the certificates, set the value `https.enabled: true` for your environment in the [helmfile](./helmfile.yaml).

 Create a values file for your environment in [config/tls-cert](./config/tls-cert).